Swimming Pool Q’s was like a host of 1980’s pop bands making

 get to the right folks, but when we finally did in 2012, everything went smoothly.

-Probably not, but perhaps the major labels never held any power, and it was all just a mass delusion.
+power, and it was all just a mass delusion.
 Really, I have nothing

 insightful or interesting to offer here, and I think it’s probably a good idea to remain skeptical of claims to wisdom in this regard,